 Succeed at Med School

-We know that med school can be hard so to help you navigate the early days we've put together and recommended some amazing resources to help you succeed in your first year and beyond.This way to success
+We know that med school can be hard so to help you navigate the early days we’ve got some amazing resources to help you succeed in your first year and beyond.This way to success

 Get the SurviveMed App

-Genius students need genius tools!
-Elsevier SurviveMed is a genius tool for first years, helping you to navigate your way through the early days and beyond.
-SurviveMed has anatomy basics, full medical dictionary for all those words you don't know yet!
-And tips for success from previous med students.
-What's more it's free!
+Elsevier SurviveMed is a genius tool for med students, helping you to navigate your way through the early days of med school and beyond.
+SurviveMed has:

 Brilliant Brains need Brilliant Books